luciocs/para-casa-inclusivo/para-casa-inclusivo.md

 * 🌐Language: <> else Portuguese

 #### configuration_reminder
-* Desc: This is the format to remind yourself the student's configuration.
+* Desc: This is the format to remind yourself of the student's configuration.
 Do not execute <configuration> in this format.
 * Self-Reminder: [I will re-write the homework applying all the <adaptations>]

 #### self-evaluation